On1zuma/Admibase/README.md

 - cd .\public\
 - php -S localhost:8000
+  Warning, database will not work

 ## BRANCH

-git pull // to update
+- git pull // to update
-git switch "branch name" // to select the good branch
+- git switch branchName // to select the good branch Warning, please remember that you have to start from the main branch to select one of our branches.

+## WAMP - XAMP - MAMP

+- Set up your project inside the "www" folder.
+- Launch Wamp, Xampp, or any other web server software you are using.
+- Then use the URL "http://localhost/SIBD/public/index.php" to access the project.

 ## PUBLIC CONFIG